tbrowder/PDF-Writer/README.md

-PDF::Writer is the "poor man's" word processor.
+**PDF::Writer** is the "poor man's" word processor.
+It can turn text files into pdf documents now, with the ability for the user to control many aspects of the document including:

+  * font (standard PostScript fonts)

+  * font size

+  * margins

+  * paper (Letter, A4, etc.)

+  * page numbering

+  * doc title in bottom margin

+  * underlining

+  * user configuration file using TOML formats

+On the list of forthcoming features are:

+  * line numbering for code printouts

+  * line wrapping for paragraphs

+  * line truncation

+  * Raku pod to PDF

+  * Raku pod to PDF with custom formatting

 CREDITS
 =======

-This project could not exist without all the many contributors to Raku since its begginning by Larry Wall, including the fine module `PDF::API6` by David Warring.
+This project could not exist without all the many contributors to Raku since its beginning by Larry Wall, including the fine module `PDF::API6` by David Warring.

 AUTHOR
 ======